bufbuild-ru/docs/docs/bsr/repositories/index.md

 ## Access and ownership

 Repositories can be owned by either _users_ or _organizations_.
 Organizations often represent teams within a company that own the schemas contained in the repository and control access to them, both within the BSR and in their VCS.
-See [Manage members and roles](../admin/manage-members/#member) for more detail about access controls in the BSR.Repositories can be updated by two types of users: _admins_ and _contributors_.
+See [Roles](../admin/roles/) for more detail about access controls in the BSR.Repositories can be updated by two types of users: _admins_ and _contributors_.
 Contributors have write access and can push commits to the repository.
 Admins can additionally change the settings of the repository itself.
-See [Manage repositories](../repository/configure/) for more detail about these settings.
+See [Manage repositories](../admin/manage-repositories/) for more detail about these settings.

 ## Visibility